dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Madame-Penguin-Classics-Gustave-Flaubert/dp/0140449124/">Madame Bovary (Gustave Flaubert)</a>
   1. <a href="https://www.amazon.com/Passage-India-M-Forster/dp/163360540X/">A Passage to India (E.M.
 Forster)</a>
   1. <a href="https://www.amazon.com/Machine-Stops-M-Forster/dp/1434442047/">The Machine Stops (E.M.
 Forster)</a>
+  1. <a href="https://www.amazon.com/Assault-Reason-Information-Ecosystem-Print-ebook/dp/B000SCHC0G/">The Assault on Reason (Al Gore)</a>
   1. <a href="https://www.amazon.com/Glass-Bead-Game-Magister-Novel/dp/0312278497/">The Glass Bead Game (Hermann Hesse)</a>
   1. <a href="https://www.amazon.com/Siddhartha-Indian-Penguin-Twentieth-Century-Classics/dp/0141181230/">Siddhartha (Hermann Hesse)</a>
   1. <a href="https://www.amazon.com/God-Not-Great-Religion-Everything/dp/B00G3ZR1OO/">God Is Not Great: How Religion Poisons Everything (Christopher Hitchens)</a>